symfony/symfony-docs/guides/en/Bundles/Best-Practices.markdown

 Configuration
 -------------

 Configuration must be done via the Symfony2 built-in [mechanism][2].
+A bundle should provide all its default configurations in XML.

 [1]: http://www.symfony-reloaded.org/contributing/Code/Standards
 [2]: http://www.symfony-reloaded.org/guides/Bundles/Configuration